OPEN-stereology/OPEN-stereology_manuscript/README.md

 The repository supports the manuscript:

-**Stereology with Open-Stereo: Low cost accessible and accurage cellular qunatification**
+**Stereology with Open-Stereo: Low cost accessible and accurate cellular quantification**

 ---